v2rockets/Loyal-Elephie/README.md

 5. **📝 (Optional) Markdown Editor Integration:** Connect with online Markdown editors to view the original referred document during chats and experience real-time LLM knowledge integration after editing your notes online. ✍️

-Loyal Elephie supports both open and proprietary LLM APIs in the OpenAI API format.
+Loyal Elephie supports both open and proprietary LLMs and embeddings serving as OpenAI compatible APIs.

 ## Screenshots
 *Meta-Llama-3-70B-Instruct.Q4_K_S.gguf is used when capturing the below screenshots*